pycom/pycom-micropython-sigfox/docs/library/machine.ADC.rst

 .. warning::

-      ADC pin input range is 0-1.1V (being 4.4V the absolute maximum that they can withstand).
+      ADC pin input range is 0-1.1V.
+This maximum value can be increased up to 3.3V using the highest attenuation of 11dB.
+      DO NOT exceed the maximum of 3.3V in order to avoid damaging the device.